1ugia/bankTech/README.md

 so i can use my money,
 I'd like to withdraw money.

+---
+edge  cases:
+As a user,
+so that I do not take out more than I have,
+I'd like to be notified when I try to take out more than my balance.

+As a user,
+so I am inputting correct data,
+I'd like to make sure that I can only insert Integers and floats only.
+---

 As a user,
 So I can see the useage of my account,
 I'd like to be able to see a print out of statemnet - date, amount, balance.